bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

   [root@]#

 Same apply for all equipment_profile parameters.
-You define a global set of parameters in default, and then tune it for each equipment group.
+You define a global set of parameters in equipment_all, which act as a global/default set, and then copy and tune this set for each equipment group if needed.

 **IMPORTANT**: equipment_profile variable is not standard.
 It is **STRICTLY FORBIDDEN** to tune it outside default